hatboysam/JavaSnap/README.md

 #### Update Snap information
 This method allows you to change the status of a specific snap/story.
 For example, marking the snap as viewed/screenshot/replayed.
-You need to pass in the snapId for the snap you want to update, a boolean for seen/screenshot/replayed.
+You need to pass in the snap object for the snap you want to update, a boolean for seen/screenshot/replayed.

     snapchat.setSnapFlags(snap, seen, screenshot, replayed)